-To help ensure the presence in person or by proxy of the largest number of stockholders possible, Memorial has engaged firm (" "), to solicit proxies on Memorial's behalf.
-Memorial has agreed to pay a proxy solicitation fee not to exceed also reimburse for its reasonable out-of-pocket costs and expenses.
+To help ensure the presence in person or by proxy of the largest number of stockholders possible, Range has engaged Innisfree, a proxy solicitation firm, to solicit proxies on Memorial's behalf.
+Range has agreed to pay Innisfree a proxy solicitation fee not to exceed \$25,000 per month.
+Range will also reimburse Innisfree for its reasonable out-of-pocket costs and expenses.